 This proven scheme of turning at eminent engineering has been practice in leading multidisciplinary engineering firms such as workers, browns and CGR and highway in public sector.
-Until early 1970 individual organization has followed their own standard and the theory part is covered at Ceylon technical college, with the establishment of national apprenticeship board (NAB) it took the shape of a standard engineering course with and overall syllabi and training modules coordinated and monitored by the nab.
+Until early 1970 individual organization has followed their own standard and the theory part is covered at Ceylon technical college, with the establishment of national apprenticeship board (NAB) it took the shape of a standard engineering course with and overall syllabi and training modules coordinated and monitored by the NAB.

 In late 1970 with introduction of the open economy, a large vacuum was created in field of engineering the conventional university output couldn’t fill the vacuum.
-It required technologies (or incorporated engineering) rather than conventional graduate engineering to fulfill this vacuum, a separate institute was established with the found and guidance of UNDP and ILO.
+It required technologies (or incorporated engineering) rather than conventional graduate engineering to fulfil this vacuum, a separate institute was established with the found and guidance of UNDP and ILO.

 This time the special apprenticeship was redefined with some part introduced from the high tech training programs which were in developed industrial countries such as German and Australia.
 But the sprite of special apprenticeship is well provided.